guoqiangqi/guoqiangqi/README.md

 ### Hi there, i'm [QI](https://guoqiangqi.github.io/)(he/his) 👋

-- 🌱 I am an open-source enthusiast, and familiar with [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning)(Object Detection) / [AutoML](https://en.wikipedia.org/wiki/Automated_machine_learning)(NAS, Darts) and [Numerical Optimization](https://en.wikipedia.org/wiki/Mathematical_optimization).
+- 🌱 I am an open-source enthusiast and am familiar with [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning)(Object Detection) / [AutoML](https://en.wikipedia.org/wiki/Automated_machine_learning)(NAS, Darts) and [Numerical Optimization](https://en.wikipedia.org/wiki/Mathematical_optimization).

 - 🔭 I used to be a core contributor to [Eigen](https://gitlab.com/libeigen/eigen)(as a member), which is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
 Eigen is also used in [Tensorflow](https://github.com/tensorflow/tensorflow).

 - ✨ Also, i made contributions to [Numba](https://github.com/numba/numba), which is a JIT compiler that translates a subset of Python and NumPy code into fast machine code for scientific computing.

-- ⚡ I own the [PFLD](https://github.com/guoqiangqi/PFLD) github repository, which is an open-source implementation based on Tensorflow for [Face Landmark Detection](https://github.com/guoqiangqi/PFLD).
+- ⚡ I own the [PFLD Github Project](https://github.com/guoqiangqi/PFLD), that is an open-source implementation based on Tensorflow for [Face Landmark Detection](https://github.com/guoqiangqi/PFLD).

 #### Languages and Tools